35 mm grenade: 35 mm low velocity

-35x115mm Type 91
+35×115 mm Type 91

-The 35x115mm Type 91 grenade is a series of low velocity grenades designed for the Type 91 grenade launcher, which comes with shoulder-launched, rifle-attached, and vehicle-mounted variants.
+The 35×115 mm Type 91 grenades are a series of low velocity grenades designed for the Type 91 grenade launcher, which comes with shoulder-launched, rifle-attached, and vehicle-mounted variants.
 The cartridge has a conventional design for breech loading similar to NATO 40 mm low velocity grenades.

-Various warhead types are available for 35x115 mm Type 91, including but not limited to:
+Various warhead types are available for 35×115 mm Type 91, including: